What is a paediatric Occupational Therapist?

 - Positioning

-Through focussing on these areas within the child or adolescents life, OTs are working with the child and their family in developing their confidence, self-efficacy, self-esteem and well-being.
-Paediatric OTs use purposeful activities which may include fun games, jumping and obstacle courses which intend to assist children to become as independent as possible within their everyday lives and to ensure they are able to engage in meaningful activities.
+Through focussing on these areas within the child’s or adolescent’s life, OTs are working with the child and their family in developing their confidence, self-efficacy, self-esteem and well-being.
+Paediatric OTs use purposeful activities which may include fun games, sports-based activities, obstacle courses, and others, which intend to assist children to become as independent as possible within their everyday lives and to ensure they are able to engage in meaningful activities.

 Paediatric OTs are trained to be highly holistic and understand that everything is intimately interconnected.
 This ensures that nothing is missed or overlooked when therapy is implemented.
-Furthermore, through utilising a client-centred approach which includes demonstrating respect for clients and their families, involving clients and families in decision making, advocating with and for clients needs and recognising the clients and families experience and knowledge, OTs create a collaborative partnership to overcome various challenges that are being experienced.
-Paediatric OTs build on clients and their families strengths which is a highly empowering and engaging approach to therapy as these strengths positively promote the achievement of relevant goals for the client and family.
+Furthermore, through utilising a client-centred approach which includes demonstrating respect for clients and their families, involving clients and families in decision-making, advocating with and for clients’ needs and recognising the clients’ and families’ experience and knowledge, OTs create a collaborative partnership to overcome various challenges that are being experienced.
+Paediatric OTs build on clients and their family’s strengths which is a highly empowering and engaging approach to therapy as these strengths positively promote the achievement of relevant goals for the client and family.

 Where Do Paediatric Occupational Therapists Work